CodepediaOrg/dev-resources/README.md

 * [JS Bin](http://jsbin.com/help/getting-started) - JS Bin is a tool for experimenting with web languages.
 In particular HTML, CSS and JavaScript, but JS Bin also supports other languages too (like Markdown, Jade and Sass).
 * [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) - With PageSpeed Insights you can identify ways to make your site faster and more mobile-friendly. \[google, web performance, website tuning\]

+###<a name="dns"></a> DNS
+Domain Name Servers (DNS) are the Internet's equivalent of a phone book.
+They maintain a directory of domain names and translate them to Internet Protocol (IP) addresses.
+This is necessary because, although domain names are easy for people to remember, computers or machines, access websites based on IP addresses.
+* [What Is DNS? | GoDaddy](https://www.youtube.com/watch?v=jS-535UqCCk) - \[ dns introduction video, dns video \]
+* [An Introduction to Managing DNS](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-managing-dns) - \[ dns digitalocean, dns terminology, dns how to \]

 ### Docker
 [Docker](https://www.docker.com/what-docker) allows you to package an application with all of its dependencies into a standardized unit for software development.